dwyl/PWA-Liveview/README.md

 </details>
 <br/>

-When you wnat to bring in offline capabilities, you will want to use `Workbox`.
+When you want to bring in offline capabilities, you will want to use `Workbox`.

 <br/>
 [<img width="913" alt="Screenshot 2024-12-29 at 09 51 54" src="https://github.com/user-attachments/assets/70f5ba5c-65cc-4fe1-82ce-26f6335c1396" />](https://web.dev/learn/pwa/workbox)
 <br/>